kingjulien/workshop-sass/sources/workshop.md

 Tasks
 Basics:
+0. importing
+    import nav.css and columns.css into 1 file - main.css - so you can have just 1 link to css in html

 1. nesting
 Prepisat sources/nav.css do sass/nav.scss
 Ak je to spravne, mal by byt css/nav.css rovnaky ako sources/nav.css

-1.1 importing
-    @import "columns";
-    @import "nav";

-    import nav.css and columns.css into 1 file - main.css - so you can have just 1 link to css in html - main.css

 2. rule of 3 nesting - remove 4th nesting - nav ul li -> nav li